Asian American Communities

 This article is one of a series I have posted on WordPress, “Connecting with Diverse Communities.”
-I began the article back in 2012, and have continued to add information.

 An important precaution is given by Pew Research against approaching Asian Americans as one monolithic group.
 Similar to other ethnic groups, “Asian Americans trace their roots to any of dozens of countries in the Far East, Southeast Asia and the Indian subcontinent.
 Each country of origin subgroup has its own unique history, culture, language, religious beliefs, economic and demographic traits, social and political values, and pathways into America.”

 Asian Americans have strong family values and they believe in the rewards of hard work.
 Their religious affiliations vary widely.
 Their educational attainment is higher than the overall U.S. population.
 Asian Americans are more satisfied than the general public with their financial situations and standard of living.

 Pew Research also notes that about half of Asians ages 25 and older (51%) have a bachelor’s degree or more, compared with 30% of all Americans this age.
 These shares vary widely by Asian origin group.
 Indians have the highest level of educational attainment among Asian Americans, with 72% holding a bachelor’s degree or more in 2015.
 A majority of Sri Lankan (57%), Mongolian (59%) and Malaysian (60%) adults 25 and older have a bachelor’s degree or more.
 But lower shares of adults have a bachelor’s degree or more for Cambodians (18%), Hmong (17%), Laotians (16%) and Bhutanese (9%).

 Asian Americans tend to favor marriage equality than do not.
 Overall, they tend to affiliate politically more with the Democratic party than the Republican.